 Passporting of Consumer Credit license in European Union (EU/EEA area)

 Consumer Credit providers or Peer to Peer (P2P) platform operator’s license issued by the Bank of Lithuania – EU member state financial regulator.
-Traditional passporting of Consumer Credit or Peer to Peer services within the EU/EEA area can be achieved combining license with Electronic Money Institution, Payment Institution or other passportable license.
+Traditional passporting of Consumer Credit or Peer to Peer services within the EU/EEA can be achieved combining license with Electronic Money Institution, Payment Institution or other passportable license.